kundankabra/Internet-Banking-Management-System-Java-Web-Application-JSP_SERVLET_JDBC/README.md

 # InternetBankingManagementSystem-JavaWebApllication-JSP_SERVELET_JDBC
 This is a fully working JAVA WEB APPLICATION for INTERNET BANKING MANAGEMENT using JSP-SERVELET-JDBC.
 JAVA IDE USED:- ECLIPSE
-Please follow me if this project helps you in any way!
+Do follow me if this project helps you in any way!
 ...and suggestions or queries are welcome